 Because it has a lower risk of pain, the indirect treatment is a more commonly used method.
 It is administered on muscle groups and other larger areas of the body.
 Practitioners use it to treat child patients.
 Substances such as garlic slices, salt, or ginger are used to shield the skin from the smoldering moxa.

 In the scarring technique moxibustion, the lighted moxa is placed directly on an acupuncture point, and remains there until the herb is completely consumed by the fire.
 This process causes localized blisters and scarring, which eventually heals five to six weeks after the treatment.
-Chinese medicine doctors and practitioners in Pembroke Pines believe the scarring type can be an ideal treatment for chronic diseases such as tuberculosis and asthma.
+Chinese medicine doctors and practitioners in Overland Park believe the scarring type can be an ideal treatment for chronic diseases such as tuberculosis and asthma.

 One other unique type of moxibustion entails the burning of a cigar-like moxa stick which the practitioner holds very near the affected body area until it reddens.